12 Tips for perfect photorealistic 3D rendering

 You may disable the Affect Reflections and Affect Specular in the VRayLight settings.
 However, the light will influence only the diffuse channel.
 When you incorporate one of these lights in a three-point lighting set-up, you can get a better result.
 The product will be well-lit and the sharp shadows will be produced only in a single direction.

 When you render in passes, time can be saved and quality can be improved.
 It may take some time for setting up the scene but when you are rendering images with higher resolutions, rendering of different phases can be done simultaneously which is very beneficial.

-If you are looking for a 3d product rendering services in India, get in touch with MAP SYSTEMS.
+If you are looking for a 3D rendering services, get in touch with MAP SYSTEMS.
 We know the right things to do for getting you the best results.